ansys/pyansys-dev-guide/doc/source/library_description/packaging.rst

   pip install ansys.<product>.<library>

-To create a package complying with the above standards, here is the minimal content of your PyAnsys libary:
+To create a package complying with the above standards, here is the minimal content of your PyAnsys library:

 .. code::